Richieon88/django-review-site/README.md

 ------------ | ------------ | ------------ |
 Access the site from a mobile device | Site layout adjusts for smaller screens | Works as expected |
 Resize the browser window to smaller dimensions | Site elements reorganize for better usability | Works as expected |

+### Code Validators

+Before committing or deploying your code, it's important to ensure that it meets coding standards and best practices.
+Below are the validators used and their results for this project:

+#### Lighthouse (Web Performance)

+- Code was put through Lighthouse for web performance.
+- Result: The lighthouse test has an issue with cloudinary, which with the time constraints i can not resolve.

+#### W3C HTML Validator

+- Code was put through W3C HTML Validator.
+- Result: Passed

+#### W3C CSS Validator

+- Code was put through W3C CSS Validator.
+- Result: Passed

+#### JSLint (JavaScript)

+- Code was put through JSLint for JavaScript.
+- Result: Passed

+#### PEP 8 (Python)

+- Code was put through PEP 8 for Python.
+- Result: Passed

+### Deployment

+This project was deployed on [Heroku](https://www.heroku.com/) for live production.
+The following steps were taken to deploy the Django application:

+#### Heroku Deployment

+1. Created a new Heroku app from the Heroku dashboard:
+   - Logged in to Heroku.
+   - Clicked on the "New" button on the dashboard and selected "Create new app".
+   - Provided a unique app name and selected the region.

+2. Added a PostgreSQL database using [ElephantSQL](https://www.elephantsql.com/):
+   - Created a new database instance with the "Tiny Turtle" (Free) plan.
+   - Obtained the database URL from ElephantSQL for later use.

+3. Created the `env.py` file for environment variables:
+   - Imported `os` at the top of the `env.py` file.
+   - Set the `DATABASE_URL` variable to the PostgreSQL database URL.
+   - Generated a `SECRET_KEY` for session encryption and added it to `env.py`.

+4. Updated `settings.py` for database and environment variables:
+   - Added code to import `env` if the `env.py` file exists.
+   - Set `SECRET_KEY` to the value from `os.environ.get('SECRET_KEY')`.
+   - Configured `DATABASES` to use the PostgreSQL database URL if available, or fallback to local SQLite.

+5. Created a `Procfile` for Heroku deployment:
+   - Specified the command to run the Django app using Gunicorn.

+6. Added Cloudinary for media file storage:
+   - Obtained the Cloudinary URL from the Cloudinary dashboard.
+   - Added the `CLOUDINARY_URL` variable to `env.py` for local development.
+   - Configured `DEFAULT_FILE_STORAGE` in `settings.py` to use Cloudinary for media files.